Netherlands beats Latvia 2-0; Turkey downs Norway 3-0

 They saw Stéphanie Frappart make history by becoming the first woman to referee a men’s World Cup qualifier.

 Netherlands coach Frank de Boer made three changes to the starting lineup that slumped to defeat in the opening match against Turkey on Wednesday.
-He brought in striker De Jong, Ajax midfielder Davy Klaassen and PSV wing back Denzel Dumfries in an attempt to add an attacking edge lacking in Istanbul.
+He brought in striker De Jong, Ajax midfielder Klaassen and PSV wing back Denzel Dumfries in an attempt to add an attacking edge lacking in Istanbul.

 The three almost combined for a goal in just the sixth minute.
 Dumfries crossed from the left, De Jong headed back across goal and Igors Tarasovs’s timely intervention just stopped Klaassen from bundling the ball into the net.